 In addition there are weekly resident conferences at each hospital, departmental grand rounds, morbidity and mortality conferences, journal clubs, oral boards review and special evening seminars.
 Resident attendance is expected at all educational events and CRNAs and faculty provide coverage in the ORs to facilitate resident attendance at educational events.

 At UW we pay strict attention to the ACGME defined work hours and closely monitor our resident duty hours.
-The average hours worked by residents per week for 2012-13 academic years were: CBY: 56, CA1: 56, CA2: 55, and CA3: 52.5.
+The average hours worked by residents per week are: CBY: 56, CA1: 56, CA2: 55, and CA3: 52.5.

 We have a fully operational anesthesia simulator and a well-defined program of simulation sessions for residents covering a wide curriculum of critical incident management, TEE and fiberoptic bronchcoscopy team work and communication skills.
 Our simulation center has recently received recognition from the American Board of Anesthesiology (ABA) as a training site for maintenance of certification for practicing anesthesiologists.